yongggquannn/langchain_enabled_gpt_summariser/README.md

 ## Project Description:

 The project aims to develop a PDF querying system that leverages LangChain, a powerful language processing tool, to extract information from PDF documents.
+Users are required to key in their OpenAI API Key to be able to use this PDF Reader.

 ## Website
 https://langchain-enabled-gpt-summariser-bphxyotpwrirspzh9bodpf.streamlit.app/